helloadhavan/twigwind/README.md

 # Twigwind CSS Framework

-A dark-first, utility CSS framework that's tiny, JS-powered, and designed for rapid prototyping.
+A utility-first CSS framework that's tiny, JS-powered, and designed for rapid prototyping.

 ---